Western Australia / Australia · 2010 tumblestar

 Great Barrier Reef / Australia · 2009 underwater skins

-Everybody looked like caricatures of themselves in those wetsuits – communal underwater skins that were passed on from one tourist to the next.
+Everybody looked like caricatures of themselves in those wetsuits – communal underwater skins that were passed on from one tourist generation to the next.
 I passed.
 I wanted to be in my skin and my skin only to immerse myself fully in the crystal realm that is the Great Barrier Reef.
 Armed with nothing but a snorkel and the spirit of a frontiersman, I set out.
-But I wasn’t much of a frontiersman when I felt that sting across my chest not too long after hopping into that Southern Pacific bathtub.
+But I wasn’t much of a frontiersman when I felt a semi-suspicious sting across my chest not too long after hopping into that Southern Pacific bathtub.
 I couldn't help remembering that there was a reason they had urged us to wear wetsuits during jellyfish season.
 Suddenly, I felt pretty dizzy, and I didn’t know whether it was the fear of death or Death himself closing in on me.
 They were calling us back to the platform for a lunchbreak, and I was happy to get out of the water even though my appetite was nullified.
 From one moment to the next, I heard my life’s countdown ticking a lot louder and faster.
 Was my remaining time measured in minutes rather than years?
 Or had I merely brushed a coral?
 The pain, itch, and redness were of more psychological than physiological discomfort, which was comforting.
 In the end, I survived, gloriously, whatever little thing had cast that long, dark shadow upon my fragile mind.
 During the boat ride back, I had time to unpack my underwater impressions prior to the not-so-near-death experience: the fact that the reef wasn’t as colorful as others and downright dead in some parts; and the notion that our presence might have been our very contribution to its demise; and I remembered that droll fish.
 They‘d introduced it on the video loop on the way in and I’d actually made its acquaintance.
 Propelled by some courage much bigger than its size, the little fella would shoot towards your face like a torpedo, only to abort the attack right before impact.
 Fun.

 Those tour operators in Hervey Bay had laughed at our baby SUV, literally and mercilessly, when we told them we’d take it to Fraser Island.
 And we had laughed off their laughter and done it anyway.
 It took a winch and about twenty people to get us out of that powder sand, 30 minutes into our first trip on day one.
 So it wasn’t without reason that my friends opted for a tour on day two to harvest the main sites of the island alongside everyone else.
 With everbody gone, I had the rest of the sandbox all to myself, and the many trees that had set up camp right on the beach seemed excited enough to see me.